grounzero/hcsubscriptions/README.md

 ```

-4. Run  `AddAnotherBook`  with the follwing arguments which throws an exeption:

-   The exception can occur in either `AddPagesBook` or `AddAnotherBook` mutation depending on which id value is passed to `BookUpdated` subscription.
+4. Run  `AddAnotherBook`  with the follwing arguments which throws an exceptiom that can occur in either the `AddPagesBook` or `AddAnotherBook` mutation depending on which id value is passed to the `BookUpdated` subscription.

 ```
 InvalidMessageTypeException: 'The topic already exists with a different message type.
 Topic message type: hcsubscriptions.Types.Book.
 Requested message type: hcsubscriptions.Types.AnotherBook.'